 This is where the voter meets the consequences of their vote.
 Those that don't vote, don't count, even though the Commission must take them into account for actions that will affect us all.

-This year is an election year for Lakeland and four of the seven seats are on the ballot: Mayor, District D: Southeast, District C: Southwest, and one At-Large position.
+2021 was an election year for Lakeland and four of the seven seats were on the ballot: Mayor, District D: Southeast, District C: Southwest, and one At-Large position.
 The City has begun using alphabet designations for the four seats representing the four geographical quadrants perhaps in order to dispel the erroneous notion that commissioners are elected to specifically represent those areas.
 The City Charter requires that a candidate for the Commission reside in the district for the seat they are seeking, in a nod to the idea that their experience of the city will more evenly reflect its demographic diversity.
 Two Commissioners serve "at-large", as does the Mayor.

 All residents vote for all seats.
 All commissioners represent all citizens.